closecrowd/apyengine/README.md

 ApyEngine is an interpreter for a Python-subset language, written in Python3.
 It's easily embedded in a Python application, and provides a means to add safe scripting.
 It great for education - teaching programming concepts in a secure environment.
 Or giving the users of your application the ability to write their own scripts, without introducing security issues.

-At it's heart is a fork and extension of <b>asteval</b>  by Matt Newville  [GitHub](https://github.com/newville/asteval), with many, many new features and abilities.
+At it's heart is a fork and extension of [asteval](https://github.com/newville/asteval)  by Matt Newville, with many, many new features and abilities.

+For an example of fully utilizing the engine, see the companion project [apyshell](https://github.com/closecrowd/apyshell).

 Some of the major features: